 Click Security Roles.

+In the Business Management tab, verify that Mailbox has read/write privileges.
 In the Privacy Related Privileges section, verify that Use Dynamics 365 App for Outlook is set to Organization.
 If not, click Use Dynamics 365 App for Outlook.

 Supported configurations with Microsoft Exchange